Our Annual Report is here! Click here.

 Housing Support

-Case Managers work with patients diagnosed as SPMI on obtaining housing through the variety of options available locally.
+Case Managers work with individuals diagnosed as SPMI on obtaining housing through the variety of options available locally.
 A limited amount of supported housing funds are available through the State of Kansas, with priority usage for re-housing homeless individuals or preventing homelessness.

 Benefits Counseling

-Benefits counseling assists eligible patients in applying for disability, low cost health coverage, SSI (Supplemental Security Income), or other benefits.
+Benefits counseling assists eligible individuals in applying for disability, low cost health coverage, SSI (Supplemental Security Income), or other benefits.
 Central Kansas Mental Health Center partners with the Kansas Department of Health and Environment to provide SOAR* Trained Case Managers to streamline the process and obtain needed resources.

 *SOAR stands for: SSI/SSDI, Outreach, Access, Recovery